 A Camphill Scotland spokesman said: "We are concerned that the UK Government’s decision to exclude international volunteers from the immigration health surcharge exemption will, in the future, deter international volunteers from working as volunteers for charities in the UK in health and social care, and in other settings.
 This is an UK-wide issue, and will impact upon the capacity of charities across the UK in health and social care and in other settings including youth work and other services supporting young people."

 The organisations had previously been working with Baroness Jolly, a Liberal Democrat Peer in the House of Lords, to try and persuade the UK Government to extend the immigration health surcharge exemption for health and social care staff to all international volunteers.
 Negotiations with UK Government Ministers in the House of Lords, however, during the passage of Immigration and Social Security Co-ordination (EU Withdrawal) legislation proved inconclusive.

 They are, therefore, seeking to extend the immigration health surcharge exemption to international volunteers through the attached Amendment to the Nationality and Borders Bill, which will soon commence its Committee Stage in the House of Commons.
 This amendment would extend the immigration health surcharge exemption to all international volunteers.
 It would ensure that international volunteers volunteering for charities in the UK, and international volunteers wishing to volunteer in the UK, will not have to pay the immigration health surcharge to access services provided by the NHS when they make their visa applications.

-If your organisation would like to support the campaign please e-mail Robert McGeachy, policy and engagement manager at Camphill Scotland (email@example.com) to confirm your support, and also send your organisation’s logo.
+If your organisation would like to support the campaign please e-mail Robert McGeachy, policy and engagement manager at Camphill Scotland (firstname.lastname@example.org) by the end of 3 November to confirm your support, and also send your organisation’s logo.